akhilayyagari/AES128/README.md

 	5. The final dialog box("Summary") provide a summary of the generated RTL kernel includign a function prototype (The function prototype conveys what a kernel call would look like if it was a C function): Then Press OK to launch Vivado.

-The wizard generates a kernel.xml file to match the software function prototype and behaviour specified in the wizard.
+The wizard automatically generates a kernel.xml file to match the software function prototype and behaviour specified in the wizard.

 Once the vivdao launches, make the below changes